awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 You can use one of the following ways to create the required AWS resources:

-- Using the AWS Management console
+- Use the AWS Management Console
-- Using the AWS Cloud Development Kit
+- Use the WS Cloud Development Kit (AWS CDK)

-#### Using the AWS Management console
+#### Use the AWS Management Console

 Create an Aurora Serverless database named **jobs**.
 Next, create a table named **Work** that contains the following fields: